RHuebsch13/Fur_kidz/README.md

 #### Fonts
 #### Colors
-- Colour Scheme: black, white, light pink #FAF0F0
+- Colour Scheme: black, white, shades of soft pink.

 #### Styling
 - Backgrounds: The design choice of one solid background color was made to maintain accessibility for the user.
-Solid colors were used to make the content stand out.
+Solid colors were used to make the content stand out. minimal media for a clean, uncluttered finish.

 #### Content
-- Wireframes: Designed in Balsamiq, there are 3 wireframes for each page, providing planned layout and views on large screens, medium screens, and small screens.
-  - Big Screens
-  - Medium Screens
-  - Small Screens
+- styled in soft pinks to create a calm vibe, the pet product website displays all you would need to spoil your pets.

 ## Features
 ### Existing Features

-#### User Account Management
-- **User Registration/Login**: Allow customers to create accounts and log in to view their order history and save preferences.
-- **Profile Management**: Users can update their personal information, shipping addresses, and payment methods.

-#### Product Management
-- **Product Catalog**: Display products with images, descriptions, prices, and specifications.
-- **Categories and Filters**: Organize products into categories and enable filtering by various attributes (size, color, price range, etc.).
-- **Product Search**: A search bar that allows users to find products quickly.

-#### Shopping Cart
-- **Add to Cart**: Users can add items to a virtual shopping cart.
-- **View Cart**: Users can view the contents of their cart, including quantities and total prices.
-- **Update Cart**: Options to change quantities or remove items from the cart.

-#### Checkout Process
-- **Secure Checkout**: A secure page for users to enter payment and shipping information.
-- **Guest Checkout**: Allow users to purchase without creating an account.
-- **Order Summary**: Provide a summary of the order before finalizing the purchase.
-- **Integrated Payment Gateway**: Handle transactions securely through third-party services like Stripe.

-#### Reviews and Ratings
-- **Customer Reviews**: Allow users to leave feedback and rate products.

-#### Mobile Responsiveness
-- **Mobile-Friendly Design**: Ensure the website is responsive and usable on smartphones and tablets.

-#### Security Features
-- **SSL Certificate**: Secure the site with HTTPS to protect user data during transactions.
-- **Data Protection**: Compliance with regulations (like GDPR) to protect user data.
+#### User Features
+- **User Registration and Login**: Users can register, log in, and manage their accounts.
+- **User Profile**:
+  - Store default delivery information (address, city, country, etc.).
+  - View order history and saved items.
+- **Save for Later**: Users can save products for future viewing without adding them to the shopping cart.

+#### Product Features
+- **Product Catalog**:
+  - Products organized into categories (e.g., Outfits, Beds).
+  - Detailed product pages include descriptions, prices, images, and dimensions.
+- **Product Categories**: Organized and browsable categories for easier product discovery.
+- **Product Reviews**:
+  - Users can leave reviews on product pages.
+  - Each review is linked to a specific product and user, with timestamps for review creation.

+#### Shopping and Checkout Features
+- **Shopping Bag**:
+  - Users can add products to a shopping bag with adjustable quantities.
+  - Subtotal, delivery, and grand total calculations are updated in real time.
+- **Checkout**:
+  - Collects and confirms customer details (name, email, address, etc.).
+  - Stripe payment integration with a unique payment ID for secure processing.
+  - Order number generation for tracking.
+- **Order Management**:
+  - Line items for each order display product details and quantities.
+  - Dynamic order total calculation based on product prices and quantity.

+#### Admin Features
+- **Order Management**:
+  - Admins can view, update, and manage orders.
+  - Delivery costs and totals are automatically updated for each order.
+- **Product and Category Management**:
+  - Manage and update product details, images, and prices.
+  - Organize products into categories, allowing for quick category-based filtering.

+#### Additional Features
+- **Responsive Design**: Designed for a seamless user experience across devices, with adjustments for smaller screens.
+- **Saved Items and Wish List**:
+  - Users can save items for later or add products to a wish list (if enabled).
+  - Saved items are linked to user profiles and stored for future reference.
+- **Calculated Delivery Cost**: Delivery cost is dynamically calculated as 10% of the order total.
+- **Customer Support**:
+  - Contact and support options available for customer inquiries.

 ### Left to Implement